 The demand for better quality and consistency will drive innovation in this field, and I look forward to the future developments in this area.

-I leave you with an extended video (around 10 minutes) of how Wi-Fi works.
-It's an excellent video, and a link to another fantastic article from the Scientific American (Opens New Window).
+I leave you with an extended video (around 10 minutes) which also answers the "how does wireless work?" question.
+It's an excellent video, and a link to another fantastic article from the Scientific American.
 This article includes an embedded 6 minute podcast.